grafana/grafana-operator/docs/docs/planning/proposals/002-alerting-support.md

 ## Proposal

-This document proposes extending the CRDs to support Alert Rules, Contact Points and Notificaton Policies.
+This document proposes extending the CRDs to support Alert Rules, Contact Points and Notification Policies.

 To realise this, one of several paths can be taken.